aredey/AkosNetworkConnectivity/README.md

 This is a python3 script that generates a CSV file that can be used in https://app.diagrams.net/ to display the associated network topology.
 The topology consist if firewall (gateway) devices between security domains.

 The input to the script is a set of configuration (device_host_name.cfg) files describing the device interfaces (and static routes - this info is not currently used), saved under the subdirectory `Configs/*.cfg` .
 A sample of 4 such config files (emulating four Checkpoint firewall configuration scripts) have been supplied.
+Please note, it is mandatory that each interface has one comments and one IPv4 address line and that the comments line preceeds rge IP address one.

 Run the script as `cfg2csv.py`.
 This will result in the output of a CSV file that can be used to dra the topology diagram with [draw.io](https://app.diagrams.net/):